enloe92/med-tracker-server/README.md

 Hello!

-Play Packet's API is a REST API built using Node.js accompanied with Express/Knex(Postgres) that is used to:
+Med Tracker's API is a REST API built using Node.js accompanied with Express/Knex(Postgres) that is used to:

-A) Store Users House Rules for board games
+A) Store Users notes for their medications
-B) Users can also search other User's rules
+B) Users can also search other User's notes, to help with charing side effects etc.
 C) Users can add searched rules to their collections

 ### Technology Used